kirti/shipping_label_maket_class-based/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Available Scripts (In Package.Json)
 In the project directory, you can run:
+### For Installation 'yarn install'
+Description: It will install all the dependencies of project.

 ### `yarn start`